| License | BSD-3-Clause |

 This combinator handles left-assocative parsing, and application of, one or more postfix unary operators to a single value.

-, and then to each of the results of the op
+The result of p, x, is applied first to wrap, and then to each of the results of the ops, f₁ through fₙ,

 This application is then returned as the result of the combinator.